dereknovak/LS170-LS/study_guide.md

 ### Bandwidth

-"Bandwidth is the amount of data that can be sent in a particular unit of time (typically, a second)."
+- "Bandwidth is the amount of data that can be sent in a particular unit of time (typically, a second)."

+- **Bandwidth** refers to the total data that can be transferred from one device to another within a specific timeframe.

 ### Bit Rate